-\begin{proof} If there is such an element $\Phi$, and such an $\eta$, then $\eta \circ \Phi$ is fiber and orientation preserving, because the fiber in $\torus \alpha$ is generated by the fiber in the vertices, and the elements $h_1, \dots, h_s$, and all this generating set is indeed sent to the fiber of $\torus \beta$.
+\begin{proof} If there is such an element $\Phi$, and such an $\eta$, then $\eta \circ \Phi$ is fibre and orientation preserving, because the fibre in $\torus \alpha$ is generated by the fibre in the vertices, and the elements $h_1, \dots, h_s$, and all this generating set is indeed sent to the fibre of $\torus \beta$.